rakeshallampally657/accounts/README.md

 # accounts
-accounts ms deploy to kubernetes
+accounts ms deploy to kubernetes dev and prod envs